wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

 >    GIVEN an account with contact records<br/>
 >    **WHEN the ShippingCountry is changing on the account record**<br/>
->    THEN the country should be copied to all the MailingCountry field on all the child contacts of that account
+>    THEN the country should be copied to the MailingCountry field on all the child contacts of that account

 In our story we want to listen to a change on the Account record.
 For the purpose of this training we choose to use a standard Trigger,